spiderPan/docker-idp/README.md

 Build a Docker image that contains the environment for IDP study.

-Currently, it has the followings LAMP stack
+Currently, it has the followings LAMP stack in services, and will automatically implement the download repo into the environment.

-1. Ubuntu 16.04
+1. php:7.2.1-apache
-2. Apache 2.4.18
+2. mariadb:10.3
-4. MySQL 5.7.23
-5. PHP 7.2
-6. Postfix (configured to send mail locally)

 ## Getting Started